AndrewDTodd/CS4380/README.md

 ##### Step 1: navigate to build directory
 The previouse steps have created and built the programs in a new directory.
 Enter the following to navigate to this directory

-    cd build/linux-x64-release
+    cd build/x64-release

 ##### Step 2: run desired programs
-To run the test suite enter the following
+To run the monolithic test suite enter the following

-    ./runTests
+    ./runAllTargetTests

-To run the project program enter the following
+To run the project programs we need to navigate into their directories or include the path in the execute command.
+You can enter the following

+To run the VM

-    ./VM_4380 <optional path to bin>
+    ./VM_4380/VM4380 <optional path to bin>

+To run the Assember

+    ./ASM_4380/ASM4380 <optional path to asm>

+To run any target's unit tests

+    ./(target directory)/(target name)Tests